mendix/docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 ### 6.3 Background tasks

+#### 6.3.1 Enable Automatic Fetching from a Remote Repository{#enable-auto-fetch}

+Select **Enable automatic fetching from a remote repository** to enable the [Automatic fetch mechanism](/refguide/auto-fetch/).

+#### 6.3.2 Fetch Interval, Minutes

+The number of minutes to wait after a fetch has started before performing another fetch.
+This must be between 1 and 120 minutes.

-#### 6.3.1 Enable Automatic Repository Optimization {#optimization}
+#### 6.3.3 Enable Automatic Repository Optimization {#optimization}

 Select **Enable automatic repository optimization** to run Git repository optimization automatically on a regular basis.
 This helps you maintain the storage structure providing benefits from both performance and repository size perspectives.

-#### 6.3.2 Number of Commits
+#### 6.3.4 Number of Commits

 This option is available when [Enable automatic repository optimization](#optimization) is on.
 Studio Pro keeps track of the number of commits made in the local repository.
 You can manually specify the minimum number of them to tell when to start background optimization.
 For more information, see [Git Storage Optimization](/refguide/git-storage-optimization-dialog/).

-#### 6.3.3 Enable Automatic Fetching from a Remote Repository{#enable-auto-fetch}

-{{% alert color="info" %}}
-This setting was introduced in Mendix version 10.2.
-{{% /alert %}}

-Select **Enable automatic fetching from a remote repository** to enable the [Automatic fetch mechanism](/refguide/auto-fetch/).

-#### 6.3.4 Fetch Interval, Minutes

-The number of minutes to wait after a fetch has started before performing another fetch.
-This must be between 1 and 120 minutes.

 ## 7 Work Environment Tab